hanabi/hanabi.github.io/README.md

 * When performing a *Layered Finesse* with a *Lie Component*, it is important to wait until the last moment to give the *Fix Clue*.
 This is because after recieving the *Fix Clue*, the player will not play any more blind cards.
 * Thus, you should first wait for all of the "good" blind cards to play, and THEN give the *Fix Clue*.

-### The Hesitation Blind Play
+### The Hesitation Blind-Play

 * If you see that someone gets a play clue on a card and they discard instead of playing it, this would normally be a *Scream Discard*.
 However, sometimes you know from the context of the game that your chop has to be safe.
 * In such a situation, the only reason that they would discard is that they are allowing for the possibility of a *Reverse Finesse*, and that you have a playable card on your newest that "matches" the card that they got the play clue on.
-Thus, you may be able to just immediately blind play your *Finesse Position* card as a *Hesitation Blind Play*.
+Thus, you may be able to just immediately blind-play your *Finesse Position* card as a *Hesitation Blind-Play*.
 * However, doing this is not always safe, so you have to evalulate what exact cards that you could be playing:
   * For example, if you could be playing the other copy of the clued card, then that would cause a duplication and violate *Good Touch Principle*.
-  * Another problem is if the blind play causes the original clue to look like a *Double Finesse* with a "self" component.
-For example, if a number 4 clue causes a *Hesitation Blind Play* of a red 2, the clue reciever might misplay their *Finesse Position* card as a red 3.
+  * Another problem is if the blind-play causes the original clue to look like a *Double Finesse* with a "self" component.
+For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue reciever might misplay their *Finesse Position* card as a red 3.

 ### The Pass Bluff

-* It is possible for a *Hesitation Blind Play* to occur without anyone intending it to happen.
-However, if a player intentionally tries to make a *Hesitation Blind Play* occur, it is called a *Pass Bluff*.
+* It is possible for a *Hesitation Blind-Play* to occur without anyone intending it to happen.
+However, if a player intentionally tries to make a *Hesitation Blind-Play* occur, it is called a *Pass Bluff*.
 * In other words, after a *Finesse* occurs that is directed at you, you will know that your *Finesse Position* card is playable.
 If the next immediate player also has an unrelated playable card on their *Finesse Position*, you can pretend like the *Finesse* wasn't directed at you.
 This will cause them to think that the *Finesse* was directed at them, and you will get the unrelated card played for free.
 * Unlike a *Layered Finesse*, they should not continue to play to find the finesse card because:
   * You fulfill the real *Finesse* on the next go around.